amazon-connect/amazon-connect-streams/Documentation.md

    * `width`: This allows you to define the width of the login pop-up window.
    * `top`: This allows you to define the top of the login pop-up window.
    * `left`: This allows you to define the left of the login pop-up window.
+   * `disableAuthPopupAfterLogout`: Optional.
+This allows you to define if the login pop-up should be automatically opened after agent has logged out.
+Defaults to false.
 * `loginPopupAutoClose`: Optional, defaults to `false`.
 Set to `true` in conjunction with the `loginPopup` parameter to automatically close the login Popup window once the authentication step has completed.
 If the login page opened in a new tab, this parameter will also auto-close that